buepro/typo3-pizpalue/Documentation/User/Various.rst

                               content elements.
 pp-below-header               Used to shift a content element below the page header by applying a negative
                               top margin.
+pp-extend-link                Assign this class to a link to make the closest ancestor container with class
+                              `frame-container` linked to the same url.
+Alternatively the ancestor container can be defined by the class `ppc-el-[ancestorclass name]`. ppc-el-[ancestor class name]  Used in conjunction with the class `pp-extend-link`.
+Overwrites the default link ancestor.
+Replace `[ancestor class name]` with the class used in the ancestor container.
+As an example when assigning the classes `pp-extend-link ppc-el-up-my-container` to an a-tag the closest ancestor from the link having the class `up-my-container` assigned to will be linked to the same url as defined in the a-tag.
 ============================= =============================================================================